 - Its standard APR rates aren’t as attractive as rates some other credit unions offer.

-What to look for: PenFed Credit Union offers auto loan terms from 36 to 84 months on new vehicles with APRs from 4.24% to 6.04%.
-Up to 125% financing is available in the U.S.
+What to look for: PenFed Credit Union offers auto loan terms from 36 to 84 months on new vehicles with APRs from 5.24% to 7.29%.

 SchoolsFirst Federal Credit Union

-- Offers a school employees auto loan with “Summers Off,” which allows qualifying members to defer one or two consecutive auto loan payments during the summer
+- Offers school employees an auto loan with “Summers Off,” which allows qualifying members to defer one or two consecutive auto loan payments during the summer

 - Allows you to finance a car from a private seller